Samsung/tizen-docs/docs/application/native/api/overview.md

 # Native API Reference

-Tizen Native API is carefully selected and tightly managed APIs from the Tizen native subsystems.
+Tizen Native API is carefully selected and tightly managed APIs from the Tizen Native subsystems.
 The Native API is divided into dozens of API modules; each module represents a logically similar set of submodule APIs, which can be grouped into the same category.

 Tizen Native APIs supports mobile and wearable devices.
 They contain somewhat different modules.
 For more information, see API Reference for <a href="mobile/latest/index.html" target="_blank">mobile</a> or <a href="wearable/latest/index.html" target="_blank">wearable</a>.